 ──At FC Tokyo U-15 Musashi, I won the Japan Club Youth Soccer Championship (U-15) tournament in my third year of junior high school.

 I had never participated in a national tournament since elementary school, so winning the national championship in the last summer of junior high was truly incredibly joyful for me.
-Even back then, I had the desire to eventually join the top team.
+Even back then, I had the desire to eventually be promoted to the top team.

 ──You mentioned that you were conscious of being promoted to the top team from U-15 Musashi, but how did you envision your future when you were promoted to U-18?

-First, I thought I would immediately participate in the Prince Takamado Trophy JFA U-18 Soccer Premier League and get involved in national team activities.
-In my first year of high school, I struggled to get into the Premier League squad, but in my second year, I was able to play in matches, and from there, I felt I got on track.
-For me, scoring 10 goals in the Premier League and achieving results with the U-17 Japan national team during my second year of high school gave me confidence.
+First, I aimed to immediately participate in the Prince Takamado Trophy JFA U-18 Soccer Premier League and get involved in national team activities.
+In my first year of high school, I struggled to make the Premier League squad, but in my second year, I was able to play in matches, and from there, I felt I got on track.
+For me, the year as a second-year high school student, when I scored 10 goals in the Premier League and also achieved results with the U-17 Japan national team, gave me confidence.

 ──And then, the official promotion to the top team was decided.